Strong, nimble and fun - though more aggressive looks mask a gentler engine

 - No longer such great value for money

 The Mitsubishi L200 is one of the most popular pickups in the world, and in the UK it accounts for a third of all Mitsubishi’s sales.
 It’s hugely important for the brand, and has charted the rise of the lifestyle pickup in the UK, especially over its last three generations.
 This is the latest version, on sale since 2019, and updated with an additional trim level in 2020.

 Consumer-friendly, comfort-oriented double cab models make up the bulk the range, with just the 4Life Club Cab and Double Cab now offered for purely commercial buyers.
 There is no longer a single cab variant.

 Mitsubishi L200 Series 6 specifications and rivals

-There are four main trim levels for the Mitsubishi L200:
+As of Januray 2020, there are five main trim levels for the Mitsubishi L200: